Graduate Student, University of California, Irvine

 - virtual worlds

 Evan P. Conaway is a PhD student in the Department of Anthropology at the University of California, Irvine.
-His dissertation work examines how gaming enthusiasts are using servers to preserve, memorialize, and restore virtual worlds, asking virtual space is maintained and reproduced in relation to the material technologies that create and what politics are embedded in present-day efforts to engage with the past of online game worlds.
+His dissertation work examines how servers shape the way gamers experience place.
+Currently, he is exploring how gamers are using servers to preserve, memorialize, and restore virtual worlds, asking how virtual space is maintained and reproduced in relation to the material technologies that create it and what politics are embedded in present-day efforts to engage with the pasts of online game worlds.

 Contributions to Platypus: The CASTAC Blog